fweshi/Responsive-Store-Landing-Page-Design/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments
-Special thanks to [Myself/Fweshi] for development process.
+Special thanks to [Myself/Fweshi] for the development process.